 Special notice to get help from the local authority

-When a lender serves you with a notice to repossess the property you live in, it has to also let the local authority know that it is taking this action and that you might end up being homeless.
+When a lender serves you with a notice to repossess the property you live in, it has to also tell the local authority that it is taking this action and that you might end up being homeless.
 The local authority has specific legal duties to you if you are homeless.

 This notice is called a section 11 notice.
 The local authority may get in touch with you to offer support and advice about housing.
 It may also get in touch with the lender if you want it to try to work out a solution.
 If you have not received a section 11 notice and the legal action is progressing get in touch with the local authority's housing department.

 What happens at the court hearing for repossession

 There will be a court hearing for repossession.
 It is advisable to have a solicitor or an approved lay representative to represent you.
 If you use a solicitor you might be entitled to help with legal costs, particularly if you are not working.

 You should definitely attend the court hearing.
 Lots of people might choose not to go because they are very anxious about the process and too embarrassed about having mortgage arrears.